 The Leica DG 200mm f2.8 shares a family resemblance with the earlier Panasonic / Leica collaborations with a smart-looking design, higher gloss finish and distinctive Leica font for labeling.
 Measuring 88mm in maximum diameter, 174mm in length and weighing 1245g / 44oz (all measurements excluding tripod foot and lens hood), it’s a substantial lens but par for the course for the specification.

 Its closest rival is the Olympus 300mm f4 PRO which measures 93mm in diameter, 227mm in length and weighs 1270g (again without accessories, although in this instance the hood is built-in).
 So the Olympus is essentially the same weight, but a tad wider and about 5cm longer.
-So both lenses are in the same ballpark in terms of size and weight, and even more so when you fit the supplied 1.4x tele-converter to the Leica 200mm f2.8.
+So both lenses are in roughly the same ballpark in terms of size and weight, and even more so when you fit the supplied 1.4x tele-converter to the Leica 200mm f2.8.
+Generally speaking I could fit the 200mm plus a body in the same section of my bag as the 300mm alone.

 Moving onto build quality, the Leica DG 200mm shares a similar approach to the other recent collaborations between them and Panasonic.
 The barrel is smooth and solidly-assembled, and claims dust and splash-proof construction with a rubber grommet on the lens mount.
 The Olympus 300mm f4 PRO feels built to a similar level and also claims environmental sealing, again with a rubber grommet on the lens mount.
 To find out if one ends up being superior to the other in terms of sealing, we’ll simply have to wait for long-term field reports, but at least they’re both sealed at the lens mount.